How to mulch your garden and why

 When mulching your garden, understanding your soil and its needs are the key to gardening success.
 Soil acts as an anchor for plant roots and holds air, water and plant nutrients which are essential for continued plant growth.
 Mulching your garden helps trap valuable moisture in your soil improving the availability uptake of nutrients and also preventing weed growth.

 Why do you mulch soils?

-Mulching your soil is an important step for improving your soils structure making them able to hold on to more nutrients, moisture and air.
-You may think that you are only placing a blanket over your soil, but infact the mulches are breaking down and releasing valuable content into your soils.
+Mulching your soil is an important step for improving the structure of your soil making them able to hold on to more nutrients, moisture and air.
+You may think that you are only placing a blanket over your soil, but in fact, the mulches are breaking down and releasing valuable content into your soils.
 So one simple act will improve your soil, keeps weeds at bay and make your beds and borders look far better.